blakedietz/blakedietz.me/content/blog/debugging-techniques/index.md

 To do this, I often create brand new projects or utilize basic sandboxes like [jsfiddle](https://jsfiddle.net), [repl.it](https://repl.it) or [codesandbox](https://codesandbox.io).
 Doing so helps you to remove parts of your system that may introduce implicit assumptions.
+It also helps you to check assumptions that are made as you move the example into the newer environment.

 For example, if you have problems with css styling for a feature, removing the application styling by reconstructing the feature in a more isolated environment could give you valuable information about your problem.
 For example, perhaps you